dholm/FlowUI/README.md

 ## License

-(void)walker is distributed under the 3-clause "Revised BSD License".
+FlowUI is distributed under the 3-clause "Revised BSD License".
 See LICENSE.md for the full license text.